philthinker/ICEWINE/MovementPrimitive/README.md

 A class for grouping a couple of DMPs to learn multi-DoF trajectories.

+### SEDS

+Stable estimator of dynamic systems.

 ## Demos

-- DMP@Demo.m            Never use it anymore.
+- DMP2Demo.m            Never use it anymore.
 - IjspeertDMPDemo.m     Learn and run demo for Ijspeert's DMP.
 - SchaalDMPDemo.m       Learn and run demo for Schaal's modified DMP.
 - DMP3dDemo.m           Learn and run demo for the DMPGroup with Ijspeert's DMPs.